shunliz/AWS-certificate/s3-faq.md

 To retrieve Amazon S3 data stored in Amazon Glacier, initiate a retrieval request using the Amazon S3 APIs or the Amazon S3 Management Console.
 The retrieval request creates a temporary copy of your data in the S3 RRS or S3 Standard-IA storage class while leaving the archived data intact in Amazon Glacier.
 You can specify the amount of time in days for which the temporary copy is stored in S3.
 You can then access your temporary copy from S3 through an Amazon S3 GET request on the archived object.

 **Q:  What is "Query in Place" functionality?**

 Amazon S3 allows customers to run sophisticated queries against data stored without the need to move data into a separate analytics platform.
 The ability to query this data in place on Amazon S3 can significantly increase performance and reduce cost for analytics solutions leveraging S3 as a data lake.
 S3 offers multiple query in place options, including S3 Select, Amazon Athena, and Amazon Redshift Spectrum, allowing you to choose one that best fits your use case.
 You can even use Amazon S3 Select with AWS Lambda to build serverless apps that can take advantage of the in-place processing capabilities provided by S3 Select.

 **Q:  What is S3 Select?**

 S3 Select is an Amazon S3 feature that makes it easy to retrieve specific data from the contents of an object using simple SQL expressions without having to retrieve the entire object.
 You can use S3 Select to retrieve a subset of data using SQL clauses, like SELECT and WHERE, from objects stored in CSV, JSON, or Apache Parquet format.
 It also works with objects that are compressed with GZIP or BZIP2 \(for CSV and JSON objects only\), and server-side encrypted objects.

 **Q:  What can I do with S3 Select?**

 You can use S3 Select to retrieve a smaller, targeted data set from an object using simple SQL statements.
 You can use S3 Select with AWS Lambda to build serverless applications that use S3 Select to efficiently and easily retrieve data from Amazon S3 instead of retrieving and processing entire object.
 You can also use S3 Select with Big Data frameworks, such as Presto, Apache Hive, and Apache Spark to scan and filter the data in Amazon S3.

 **Q:  Why should I use S3 Select?**

 S3 Select provides a new way to retrieve specific data using SQL statements from the contents of an object stored in Amazon S3 without having to retrieve the entire object.
 S3 Select simplifies and improves the performance of scanning and filtering the contents of objects into a smaller, targeted dataset by up to 400%.
 With S3 Select, you can also perform operational investigations on log files in Amazon S3 without the need to operate or manage a compute cluster.

 **Q:  What is Amazon Athena?**

 Amazon Athena is an interactive query service that makes it easy to[analyze data in Amazon S3 using standard SQL queries](https://amazonaws-china.com/athena/).
 Athena is serverless, so there is no infrastructure to setup or manage, and you can start analyzing data immediately.
 You don’t even need to load your data into Athena, it works directly with data stored in any S3 storage class.
 To get started, just log into the Athena Management Console, define your schema, and start querying.
 Amazon Athena uses Presto with full standard SQL support and works with a variety of standard data formats, including CSV, JSON, ORC, Apache Parquet and Avro.
 While Athena is ideal for quick, ad-hoc querying and integrates with Amazon QuickSight for easy visualization, it can also handle complex analysis, including large joins, window functions, and arrays.

 **Q:  What is Amazon Redshift Spectrum?**

 Amazon Redshift Spectrum is a feature of Amazon Redshift that enables you to[run queries against exabytes of unstructured data in Amazon S3](https://amazonaws-china.com/redshift/spectrum/) with no loading or ETL required.
 When you issue a query, it goes to the Amazon Redshift SQL endpoint, which generates and optimizes a query plan.
 Amazon Redshift determines what data is local and what is in Amazon S3, generates a plan to minimize the amount of Amazon S3 data that needs to be read, requests Redshift Spectrum workers out of a shared resource pool to read and process data from Amazon S3.

 Redshift Spectrum scales out to thousands of instances if needed, so queries run quickly regardless of data size.
 And, you can use the exact same SQL for Amazon S3 data as you do for your Amazon Redshift queries today and connect to the same Amazon Redshift endpoint using the same BI tools.
 Redshift Spectrum lets you separate storage and compute, allowing you to scale each independently.
 You can setup as many Amazon Redshift clusters as you need to query your Amazon S3 data lake, providing high availability and limitless concurrency.
 Redshift Spectrum gives you the freedom to store your data where you want, in the format you want, and have it available for processing when you need it.

 **Q:  What can I do with Amazon S3 event notifications?**

 Amazon S3 event notifications enable you to run workflows, send alerts, or perform other actions in response to changes in your objects stored in S3.
 You can use S3 event notifications to set up triggers to perform actions including transcoding media files when they are uploaded, processing data files when they become available, and synchronizing S3 objects with other data stores.
 You can also set up event notifications based on object name prefixes and suffixes.
 For example, you can choose to receive notifications on object names that start with “images/."

+**Q:  What is S3 Transfer Acceleration?**

+Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and your Amazon S3 bucket.
+S3 Transfer Acceleration leverages Amazon CloudFront’s globally distributed AWS Edge Locations.
+As data arrives at an AWS Edge Location, data is routed to your Amazon S3 bucket over an optimized network path.

+**Q:      How should I choose between S3 Transfer Acceleration and Amazon CloudFront’s PUT/POST?**

+S3 Transfer Acceleration optimizes the TCP protocol and adds additional intelligence between the client and the S3 bucket, making S3 Transfer Acceleration a better choice if a higher throughput is desired.
+If you have objects that are smaller than 1GB or if the data set is less than 1GB in size, you should consider using Amazon CloudFront's PUT/POST commands for optimal performance.

+**Q:      How should I choose between S3 Transfer Acceleration and AWS Snow Family \(Snowball, Snowball Edge, and Snowmobile\)?**

+The AWS Snow Family is ideal for customers moving large batches of data at once.
+The AWS Snowball has a typical 5-7 days turnaround time.
+As a rule of thumb, S3 Transfer Acceleration over a fully-utilized 1 Gbps line can transfer up to 75 TBs in the same time period.
+In general, if it will take more than a week to transfer over the Internet, or there are recurring transfer jobs and there is more than 25Mbps of available bandwidth, S3 Transfer Acceleration is a good option.
+Another option is to use both: perform initial heavy lift moves with an AWS Snowball \(or series of AWS Snowballs\) and then transfer incremental ongoing changes with S3 Transfer Acceleration.

+**Q:  Why should I use object tags?**

+Object tags are a tool you can use to enable simple management of your S3 storage.
+With the ability to create, update, and delete tags at any time during the lifetime of your object, your storage can adapt to the needs of your business.
+These tags allow you to control access to objects tagged with specific key-value pairs, allowing you to further secure confidential data for only a select group or user.
+Object tags can also be used to label objects that belong to a specific project or business unit, which could be used in conjunction with S3 Lifecycle policies to manage transitions to other storage classes \(S3 Standard-IA, S3 One Zone-IA, and Amazon Glacier\) or with S3 Cross-Region Replication to selectively replicate data between AWS Regions.

+**Q:  How can I update the object tags on my objects?**

+Object tags can be changed at any time during the lifetime of your S3 object, you can use either the AWS Management Console, the REST API, the AWS CLI, or the AWS SDKs to change your object tags.
+Note that all changes to tags outside of the AWS Management Console are made to the full tag set.
+If you have five tags attached to a particular object and want to add a sixth, you need to include the original five tags in that request.

+**Q:  What is Storage Class Analysis?**

+With Storage Class Analysis, you can analyze storage access patterns and transition the right data to the right storage class.
+This new S3 feature automatically identifies infrequent access patterns to help you transition storage to S3 Standard-IA.
+You can configure a Storage Class Analysis policy to monitor an entire bucket, prefix, or object tag.
+Once an infrequent access pattern is observed, you can easily create a new S3 Lifecycle age policy based on the results.
+Storage Class Analysis also provides daily visualizations of your storage usage on the AWS Management Console that you can export to an S3 bucket to analyze using business intelligence tools of your choice such as Amazon QuickSight.

+**Q:  What is S3 Inventory?**

+The S3 Inventory report provides a scheduled alternative to Amazon S3’s synchronous List API.
+You can configure S3 Inventory to provide a CSV or ORC file output of your objects and their corresponding metadata on a daily or weekly basis for an S3 bucket or prefix.
+You can simplify and speed up business workflows and big data jobs with S3 Inventory.
+You can also use S3 inventory to verify encryption and replication status of your objects to meet business, compliance, and regulatory needs.

+**Q:  How do I use S3 Inventory?**

+You can use S3 Inventory as a direct input into your application workflows or Big Data jobs.
+You can also query S3 Inventory using Standard SQL language with Amazon Athena, Amazon Redshift Spectrum, and other tools such as Presto, Hive, and Spark.

+**Q:  What is S3 Lifecycle management?**

+S3 Lifecycle management provides the ability to define the lifecycle of your object with a predefined policy and reduce your cost of storage.
+You can set a lifecycle transition policy to automatically migrate objects stored in the S3 Standard storage class to the S3 Standard-IA, S3 One Zone-IA, and/or Amazon Glacier storage classes based on the age of the data.
+You can also set lifecycle expiration policies to automatically remove objects based on the age of the object.
+You can set a policy for multipart upload expiration, which expires incomplete multipart uploads based on the age of the upload.

+**Q:  What can I do with Lifecycle management policies?**

+As data matures, it can become less critical, less valuable, and/or subject to compliance requirements.
+Amazon S3 includes an extensive library of policies that help you automate data migration processes between storage classes.
+For example, you can set infrequently accessed objects to move into lower cost storage classes \(like S3 Standard-IA or S3 One Zone-IA\) after a period of time.
+After another period, those objects can be moved into Amazon Glacier for archive and compliance.
+If policy allows, you can also specify a lifecycle policy for object deletion.
+These rules can invisibly lower storage costs and simplify management efforts.
+These policies also include good stewardship practices to remove objects and attributes that are no longer needed to manage cost and optimize performance.

+**Q:  What is Amazon S3 Cross-Region Replication \(CRR\)?**

+CRR is an Amazon S3 feature that automatically replicates data between AWS Regions.
+With CRR, you can set up replication at a bucket level, a shared prefix level, or an object level using S3 object tags.
+You can use CRR to provide lower-latency data access in different geographic regions.
+CRR can also help if you have a compliance requirement to store copies of data hundreds of miles apart.

+**Q:   How do I get started with IPv6 on Amazon S3?**

+You can get started by pointing your application to Amazon S3’s new “dual-stack”[endpoint](http://docs.aws.amazon.com/AmazonS3/latest/dev/dual-stack-endpoints.html), which supports access over both IPv4 and IPv6.
+In most cases, no further configuration is required for access over IPv6, because most network clients prefer IPv6 addresses by default.